w3-engineers/telemesh/CONTRIBUTING.md

 #### <a name="submitpr"></a>Submitting Pull Requests

-**Important**: We are not accepting major feature requests or PRs that contain major new features or breaking changes at this time.
+**Important**: We are not accepting major feature requests or PRs that contain major new features or breaking changes at this time but we are welcoming to plan it for future or, we can discuss further offline.

 ## Feature requests <a name="featurereq"></a>